Featured VideosMore Videos >

 MIT Sloan Module: Innovation and Effective Management: 1 week, 2 credits

-Once a year 50 students from the Tsinghua GMBA program take a trip to Cambridge, Massachusetts to work directly with MIT Sloan students and faculty.
+Once a year 50 students from the Tsinghua Global MBA program take a trip to Cambridge, Massachusetts to work directly with MIT Sloan students and faculty.
 This one week module not only allows the SEM students to attend Sloan’s lectures and courses, but also provides a valuable opportunity to network with students while enjoying the esteemed academic environment.
 The module also includes company and cultural visits throughout the Boston area.

 Previous lectures included: